ilci66/wizard-platformer-phaser3/README.md

 ## Challanges
 Well, everything...
 Loading tiles now and Figured out how to basically interact with tiled.
 My main issue is the sprite hitbox now.
 It's alot smaller than my sprite.
 Gonna do some reading later to fix that

+## Maybe try arcade physics later, can't find the solution for the smaller hit box